cs1302uga/cs1302-api-app/APPENDIX_API.rst

   ]

 To use this API, model the JSON-formatted response body string using Java classes, get the string using an HTTP client, then parse the string using Gson.
+Since the outermost object is an array of objects, you will need to use ``ClassName[].class`` instead of ``ClassName.class`` when using GSON's ``fromJson`` method, assuming ``ClassName`` is the name of the class used to model each object in the array.

 .. #############################################################################